 Foundations of Supervision II: Leading Others Successfully

-This next level program is organized around the U-M Organizational Competencies, focusing on vital interpersonal and critical thinking skills to transform supervisors into successful leaders.
+This next level program is organized around important leadership competencies, focusing on vital interpersonal and critical thinking skills to transform supervisors into successful leaders.

 - Introduction to Leadership